-• Under the FIEA, hedge fund managers are subject to regulation as registered discretionary investment managers and as registered investment trust managers (see "Japan's current regulatory framework" above).
+○ Under the FIEA, managers who use the same style of invest management as hedge fund managers are subject to regulation as registered discretionary investment managers and as registered investment trust managers (see "Japan's current regulatory framework" above).
 Meanwhile, collective investment schemes for professionals, which are subject to the notification system, in effect, center on real estate funds, venture funds and so forth, and in terms of investment management businesses, their scale of operations is small.
-Accordingly, given that they have not been confirmed as falling under the category of hedge funds which could entail systemic risk (based on a fact-finding survey by the FSA), at present, there seems to be no need to change the regulation to make them subject to registration (see Note).
+Accordingly, given that they have not been confirmed as falling under the category of hedge funds which could entail systemic risk (based on a fact-finding survey by the FSA), at present, there is no need to change the regulation to make them subject to registration (see Note).